 Mensch was about discovering new acts and managing multiple bands at the same time.
 It seemed that he lacked sympathy, and the care wasn’t there anymore, from the band’s perspective.
 They were already having a hard time with Lange, and Mensch hadn’t seen that.
 You can read the full article here about the struggles of making For Those About to Rock We Salute You.

 Enough said about that, though!
 This album kicks a**!
-There’s not a bad song on it, some stronger than others, but still better than today’s music!
+There’s no bad song on it, some stronger than others, but still better than today’s music!
 From the 80s to the early 90s, Johnson’s vocals were top-notch.
 Your throat hurts listening to these songs because it’s like, “how the heck does he do it?”
 People can’t underestimate Phil Rudd’s drums, especially on the fills during “Inject the Venom.”

 My favorite tracks are “Snowballed” and “C.O.D.”
 For some reason, I thought it was badass to start a song with the lyrics, “Call of a dog / Cry of a bitch.”
 The whole album (from my perspective) was a kick to the face for all the Christian groups throwing hate at AC/DC, calling them devil worshippers.
 Another example includes “Evil Walks.”
 Yeah, Angus Young wears devil horns, but the band has always been about what sounds good and what would be a hit.
 For goodness sake, they’re just songs, and Angus said so himself!

 “For Those About to Rock (We Salute You)” gets a lot of recognition, but “Let’s Get It Up” deserves some credit as well.
 Lyrically it’s the best song on the album.
 “Loose wires cause fires / Gettin’ tangled in my desires, so / Screw ’em up and plug ’em in / Then switch it on and start all over again.”
 AC/DC played it on the respective tour, but they haven’t played it since, unfortunately.